enizor/wasemul/documentation/technical_choices.md

 ## Frontend (React)

-React has proved its worth as simple yet powerful framework.
+React has proved its worth as a simple yet powerful framework.
 Collaboration is made easy with the components, and some of us are already familiar with this technology.

 ## Containers (Docker)